 Eblin Farage, head of the National Union of Higher Education Professors (Andes-SN), argues that the change made a negative impact on the budget for a number of public policies, like those aimed at education.
 “The amendment disregards all special needs in education.
 By introducing a cap, it makes cuts.
 From one year to the next, hikes are everywhere to be seen, including the costs necessary for a university to remain in operation,” he noted.

-In the upcoming months, the challenge faced by the government lies in boosting the number of formally registered workers.
+In the coming months, the challenge faced by the government lies in boosting the number of formally registered workers.
 Data from the Brazilian Institute of Geography and Statistics (IBGE) show that Brazil had 13.1 million jobless people in the first three months of this year.

 Approved in July 2017, the labor overhaul, also considered key by the government, changed over a hundred items in Brazil’s legislation on labor.